The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 Of those who did appeal, 43.5% settled or withdrew before reaching a hearing.
 Another 17% failed to appear at their Board of Equalization hearing.
 The assessor's own estimate is that only 5-10% of residential appeals result in a reduced assessment, though that figure includes the many filings made under the old 299(c) system purely to trigger a value freeze, not to contest the assessment itself.

-That same study found Atlanta's commercial properties appraised at just 61% of market value -- a 39% average undervaluation -- costing the City of Atlanta, Atlanta Public Schools, and Fulton County an estimated $290 million per year in lost revenue.
+That same study found Atlanta's commercial properties were appraised at just 61% of their actual market value, a 39% average undervaluation.
+The estimated annual revenue loss for the City of Atlanta, Atlanta Public Schools, and Fulton County combined was $290 million per year.

 In New York City, the disparity is even more extreme.
 A Ryan Consulting executive told the Commercial Observer that "99% of [commercial] owners appeal" because property tax is typically the largest annual operating expense.
 Commercial owners treat tax appeals as routine; homeowners treat them as extraordinary.